nodef/extra-googletts/README.md

 ## setup

+1. Install [Node.js], if not installed.
+2. Run `npm install -g extra-googletts` in [console].
-1. [Enable API] for Google Cloud Text-to-Speech API.
+3. [Enable API] for Google Cloud Text-to-Speech API.
-2. [Setup authentication] with a service account.
+4. [Setup authentication] with a service account.
 <br>